johbar/text-extraction-service/README.md

 ```

 This will output one line with JSON encoded metadata, followed by text.

 At the moment there is no elaborated command line interface supporting more customization.

+ℹ️ No cache is used (queried or updated) in this mode.

 ### Run as a service